ShortestPathLab/posthoc/docs/3-visualiser/overview.md

 ### Standalone builds

+If Posthoc doesn't work correctly in your browser, you can get a standalone version.

-Check the [releases](https://github.com/ShortestPathLab/posthoc-app/releases) page for a list of latest Windows and Linux releases.
-They work exactly the same as the web version, but you can get access to older versions of Posthoc.
+Check the [releases](https://github.com/ShortestPathLab/posthoc-app/releases) page for a list of latest Windows, MacOS, and Linux releases.
+They work should work the same as the web version.